mingyu623/6DMG/6DMG_htk/gestures/README.txt

    - exp1/err_rep.txt (Contain the total number of errors after redo)

 1.3. exp1_res.pl [datatype_1] .. [datatype_n]
-  This script collects the results rom exp1.pl and computes the recognition accuracy and confusion matrix for the training/testing sets.
+  This script collects the results from exp1.pl and computes the recognition accuracy and confusion matrices for the training/testing sets.
   Example:
   > perl exp1_res.pl NPNVNOs2
   Example output: